imahrukh/AI2002/labs/lab5/readme.md

 # N-Queens Problem using Hill Climbing

 ## Overview
-This project implements the **N-Queens problem** using the **Hill Climbing algorithm**.
+This project implements the **N-Queens problem** using the **Hill Climbing algorithm** in a Jupyter Notebook (`.ipynb`).
 The goal is to place `N` queens on an `N × N` chessboard such that no two queens attack each other.
 The algorithm optimizes the placement iteratively to reduce conflicts.

 ## Features
 - Uses **hill climbing** to find an optimal or near-optimal solution.